akvik/18Norway/README.md

 ## Revision history
 We will list changes here to make it easier for folks with pnps to adjust their already printed copies.

+13 April 2024:
+- swapped numbers on tile #8 and #9 on the tile upgrade chart.

 30 March 2024:
 - tile number "442" lost on sheet, now it's back.
 - Brown S tile "S1" lost on sheet, now it's back.